carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Number of Request (Free Tier: 1 million requests per month)
   - Duration (Execution) and resource (memory) usage
   - Additional Charges: if your lambda uses other AWS services or transfers data.
 For example, If your lambda function reads and writes data to or from Amazon S3, you will be billed for the read/write requests and the data stored in Amazon S3
-- AWS Lambda integrates with other AWS services to invoke functions or take other actions (Check examples [here](https://aws.amazon.com/lambda/))
+- AWS Lambda integrates with other AWS services to invoke functions or take other actions (Check examples [here](https://aws.amazon.com/lambda/)) ==> It can take as input one AWS Service (e.g S3 file), process/analyze/transform its data and put the output in another or the same AWS Service (e.g. S3 or DynamoDB), without requiring any sort of File System.
 - Method of Invocation:
   - `Lambda polling`: For services that generate a **queue or data stream**
     - Services: Amazon Managed Streaming for Apache Kafka, Self-managed Apache Kafka, Amazon DynamoDB, Amazon Kinesis, Amazon MQ, Amazon Simple Queue Service